Henry VI of England: Posthumous cult

-Shakespeare's Henry VI
+In culture

-William Shakespeare and possibly others composed the Henry VI trilogy around 1591, about 121 years after the real monarch's death.
+William Shakespeare and possibly others completed the Henry VI trilogy around 1593, roughly 121 years after the real monarch's death.
 The period of history covered in the plays was between the funeral of Henry V (1422) to the Battle of Tewkesbury (1471).

 Though modern scholars are more interested in the context that the Henry VI trilogy paved for the more popular play Richard III, it was very popular during Elizabethan times.
 Rather than being representative of the historical events or the actual life and temperament of Henry VI himself, the Shakespearean plays are more representative of the pivotal political situation in England at that time: international war in the form of the Hundred Years' War, and civil strife in the form of the War of the Roses.